MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 - To remotely profile VMs without an impact on the production environment.
 This helps pinpoint bandwidth and storage requirements for replication and failover.
 - Without installing any Site Recovery components on-premises.

 The tool gathers information about compatible and incompatible VMs, disks per VM, and data churn per disk.
-It also identifies network bandwidth requirements, and the Azure infrastructure needed for successful replication and failover.
+It also identifies network bandwidth requirements and the Azure infrastructure needed for successful replication and failover.

 Contoso needs to ensure that it runs the planner tool on a Windows Server machine that matches the minimum requirements for the Site Recovery configuration server.
 The configuration server is a Site Recovery machine that's needed to replicate on-premises VMware VMs.